 • This research from Pivotal Ventures and McKinsey & Company highlights the previous successes and failures of tech companies attempting to diversify their workforce, and how philanthropy and CSR can work to effectively improve tech workforce diversity going forward.

 • How can companies begin to assess their own workforce diversity?
-What ambitious and attainable goals should companies be working toward?
+What partnerships can you begin and contribute to?

 It is hardly news that women—and particularly women of color—are chronically underrepresented in the US tech sector.
 Perhaps more alarming is that the trend is headed in the wrong direction.
 The percentage of computing roles women hold has largely declined in the United States over the past 25 years.
 Unless we take action, the trajectory is unlikely to change.

 The situation is even more grave for underrepresented women of color: black, Latina, and Native American women.
 Despite accounting for approximately 16 percent of the general population, these women of color only hold around 4 percent of roles in the computing workforce, and are almost completely absent at the senior leadership level, with zero black or Latina women CEOs of Fortune 500 tech companies.
 While men of color are also largely excluded from tech, they participate at almost three times the rate of women of color.
 This lack of gender diversity carries with it a major opportunity cost, both for individual tech companies and the entire sector.

 - The share of black, Latina, and Native American women receiving computing degrees has dropped by one-third over the past decade, from 6 percent to 4 percent.